mafiu84/milestone-project-2-boats/README.md

 ### User stories

-//As a fan of group i want to see news about group and listen to their music
+* As a person

 As an event organizer I want to have possibility to listen to music of group and contact if I'm interested in cooperation//

 ### Strategy

-My goal was to build mobile friendly, responsive and interactive website with all the information easily accessible from links in gallery or just scrolling up or down.
+My goal was to build mobile friendly, responsive and interactive website with all the information easily accessible just scrolling up or down and with links whitin website.

 ### Scope